South Africa holidays from golf to safari

-South Africa is an extraordinarily beautiful country that inspires, rejuvenates and pulsates with a mix of cultures and nationalities.
-Where else in the world do you find a country called the rainbow nation with 11 official languages?
-South Africa really lives up to its reputation, a world in a country!
+South Africa holidays in an extraordinarily beautiful country that inspires and pulsates with a wide mix of cultures and nationalities.
+Where else in the world do you find a country with 11 official languages?
+South Africa really lives up to its reputation, a whole world in one country!

 South Africa is also known to have over 3,500 kilometers of the coast of paradise, over 20 national parks and a number of world heritage sites.
 All this, a wonderful climate and lots of activities to keep the most difficult to please smiling all day, from scuba diving to monuments and cultural trails, to golf, great food, and wine, it’s easy to see why this country has become so popular.

 There is so much to see in this great country, like the west coast, with pristine beaches and epic mountain ranges, this is a great destination to experience charming fishing villages and the best South African seafood.
 There is always an abundant nature here, with the spring on the west coast exploding with glorious flower carpets covering the ground, a favorite for hiking, as well as bird watching and whale watching

 South Africa has the largest number of European, Indian and African communities in Africa.
 Tourists from all over the world travel thousands of miles to enjoy their holidays in South Africa.

 What to do on your South Africa holidays

 Few places bring out South Africa’s turbulent past as eloquently as Constitution Hill.
 This living museum, which was once a prison, follows the country’s long journey towards democracy.
 Nelson Mandela, Mahatma Gandhi, Fatima Meer and tens of thousands of South African ordinaries were all confined here at some point during the volatile history of the country, making it a must to visit.